The coast of northern Norway: hiking and wild camping Kvaløya and Senja

 A small off-trail adventure in the rain

 How often do you remember a specific night spent in a hotel, no matter how luxurious and comfortable?
-I will however forever remember the night I spent wild camping in this special place.
+I will however remember the night I spent wild camping in this special place.
 I followed a tiny, very tricky trail that literally ended in boulder fields, a sharp peak looming high above me in the clouds, but then was rewarded by the most perfect place to pitch my tent.
-I slept that night on a grassy patch beside an icy little stream, in a valley surrounded by the most impressive rocky mountain peaks.
+I slept that night on a perfectly level grassy patch beside an icy little stream, in a valley surrounded by the most impressive rocky mountain peaks.
 There was no one else there.
 What a beautiful experience.

 Animal encounters high above the fjords